Giftscop 1.2 Update Guide

 The player movement physics have been adjusted to more closely match how they function in the original videos.

-In Giftscop 1.1.1, many narrow paths were very difficult to enter, as the game's collision detection was rather finicky.
+In Giftscop 1.1.1, many narrow paths were very difficult to enter, as the collision detection was rather finicky.
 In 1.2, we've completely rebuild the collision system in such a way that allows us to adjust things more precisely, and these narrow pathways are now much easier to enter.

 Changes